ricardo85x/OpenPandoraBox/README.md

 - History Games
 - Select a random game, because you can't decide what to play next \o/
 - Search a game in all platforms
-- Custom **file browser**, so you do not need a xkeyboard or touch screen to set a configuration option
+- Custom **file browser**, so you don't need a keyboard or touch screen to configure it
 - Custom **keyboard viewer**, so you can search a game without using touch screen

 ## Installation